 I’m often asked ‘what’s the best food for swans?’
 It definitely isn’t bread.
 Bread is not good for any species of bird.
 Their digestive system is not designed to metabolize refined flour, preservatives, yeast or refined sugar.
 And yet bread to a swan is like lollies (candy) to a kid.
 They’ll gollop it down.
 Same is true for ducks.

 Bread displaces the natural foods these birds should be eating.
 It’s very high in protein compared to a swan’s natural diet of water weeds.
 If they eat too much bread, for too long, they become weak and breed unhealthy young.
 If cygnets (baby swans) eat a lot of bread (or grains) they can experience a growth spurt causing their body to develop too quickly for their legs.
 They become plump to a point where they can barely stand or walk.
 Some develop a condition called ‘angel wing’ (pic at left) where the feathers on one or both wings grow out sideways.
 Birds with angel wing will never fly and are often bullied and shunned by fellow swans.
 Swans, ducks, other water birds and domestic poultry can all develop angel wing from eating bread or being fed grains.
 If moldy bread is fed to swans or ducks it can kill them.

 You’ll notice that in the wild swans dip their head underwater.
 They do this to feed on the stems and roots of water weeds.
-These ‘green foods’ are a swan’s natural diet, supplemented by grasses on land and the occasional bug or insect.
+These ‘green foods’ are a swan’s natural diet, supplemented by grasses on the land, plus the occasional bug or insect.

-It’s preferable not to feed wild birds at all, but if you insist it’s your responsibility to do the right thing and only give them food that’s ‘as close to natural’ as possible.
-That way they’ll grow into beautiful, healthy birds.
+It’s preferable not to feed wild birds at all and so it becomes your responsibility to do the right thing and only provide food which is ‘as close to natural’ as possible.
+This will help them to grow into beautiful, healthy birds.